AgentM12/funny-not-funny/README.md

 ## Data
 The data is stored in the nbt storage `fnf:data_archive`.
 The game itself uses and modifies `fnf:game_store` for any internal state.
 Furthermore, player specific stats are stored in the playerdata files within the world.

 The data can be extracted using the `extract_data.py` script in `/tools`.
-This will dettach the player specific stats from any personally identifiable data, however any game data is not cleaned, due to the consequences this could have with regards to modifying data unwantedly.
+This will dettach the player specific stats from any personally identifiable data, however any game data is merely extracted and not anonymized in any way due to the potential loss or alteration of critical data.